Walking el Camino de Santiago: Routes, Costs, and Maps

 Descent: 390 m

-Today is a relaxing hiking day, nice after the effort of the previous day.
-The walk takes you through eucalyptus forests, charming villages and along small rivers.
-We highly recommend visiting the chapel of Santa Irene, a popular attraction among pilgrims.
-According to legend, James' body was meant to be buried in the tomb of this church instead of Santiago, until it was discovered that dragons lived on nearby Pico Sacro.
-Who knows what else you might encounter along the way...
+This easy walk takes you through beautiful eucalypt forest, peaceful villages and small rivers.
+Be sure to stop at the chapel of Santa Irene, a special place steeped in legend and a popular attraction for pilgrims.
+Legend has it that the body of St James was supposed to be buried in the tomb of this church instead of Santiago, until it was discovered that dragons lived on nearby Pico Sacro.
+Who knows what else you might come across along the way?
+Tonight you'll stay in O Pedrouzo, a quiet and welcoming place to relax before the final stretch to Santiago.

 Pensión Residencial Platas (O Pedrouzo)